 Many people carry around their own medication.
 This medication usually comes in the form of an EpiPen, which can introduce epinephrine into the body to reduce the body’s reaction to the allergen.
 One of the big problems is that many times people do not know they have such serious allergies.
 Allergies are sneaky.
 They can build up over time, so the first time you have pine nuts you may feel queasy.
 The next time you have pine nuts your lips they get swollen and you feel bad.
 Then, one day, you’re sitting in an Italian restaurant and your friend orders pesto pasta.
 Pesto commonly contains pine nuts.
 What happens next is a complete surprise.
 You immediately feel sick.
 Your lips and eyes get puffy very quickly.
 You start to feel like you have a grapefruit in the middle of your chest.
 It becomes hard to breathe.
 You are now in the throes of anaphylactic shock.
 You must get to a hospital or there is a significant possibility you will die.

 That is the reason for this new law.
-Over the past decade food allergies in America have skyrocketed.
-Scientists do not know exactly why, but the US Center for Disease Control and Prevention have tracked food allergy cases rising more than 18% from 1997 to 2007.
+Over the past decade, food allergies in America have skyrocketed.
+Scientists do not know exactly why, but the US Center for Disease Control and Prevention has tracked food allergy cases rising more than 18% from 1997 to 2007.
 Since 2007, the problem has only gotten worse!

 Now many businesses have the ability to stock up the pens so that when their customers or their patrons become allergic to the food they serve, getting treatment will be much easier.
-The patient, even after getting it at the shop, will need to go to the doctor keeping check.
-But in a huge majority of instances EpiPen will solve the problem.
+The patient, even after getting it at the shop, will need to go to the doctor to keep check.
+But in a huge majority of instances, EpiPen will solve the problem.

 The law wisely included a limitation on civil liability for administering the EpiPen medical treatment.
 The EpiPen treatment is not without dangers.
 Epinephrine can cause the heart to race, and it could cause a heart attack in the wrong person.
 That is why, even if the EpiPen works, the person should go to the hospital or see a doctor after suffering an anaphylactic reaction.